barryclark/jekyll-now/_posts/2023-07-06-Genetic-Algorithms-Part 2-(Combinatorics).md

 ## The Vehicle Routing Problem (VRP)
 For this problem, imagine that you are charged with designing a distribution network for a company.
-The company has a budget for 3 locations, and will need to cover all the same cities used in the previous problem.
+The company has a budget for three distribution centers, and the routes will need to visit all the same cities used in the previous problem.
 Assume again we can travel as the crow flies.
-How can we select cities for the distribution centers such that every city will be delivered to in the least amount of total miles?
+How can we select locations for the distribution centers such that every city will be delivered to in the least amount of total miles?

 So you don't have to scroll up, here is the orginal map and the letter-city mappings: